Hamoud-20/Sockit/README.md

 python3 sockit.py -u google.com
 ```
 # Summary
+This tool provides a way to quickly check IP addresses, domains, file hashes and PCAP files for maliciousness.
+Here are the main features:

+- Checking IP addresses, domains and file hashes against VirusTotal's API.
+It will return a summary of detections, status (clean/suspicious/malicious), number of total/detected and last analysis date.

+- Extracting file hashes from a PCAP file and saving them to a text file.

+- Scanning URLs using URLScan.io API and displaying a summary of the scan results including title, status code, load time, responses and verdicts.

+- Checking SSL fingerprints against an SSL blacklist to detect suspicious certificates.

+- Automatically formatting the results in a pretty table for easy reading.
+Red color is used for malicious, yellow for suspicious and green for clean results.

+- The tool is implemented using Python with libraries like requests, scapy and prettytable for nice output formatting.
+It requires an API key from VirusTotal and URLScan.io to function.

+So in summary, it provides an easy way to check IPs, domains, files and URLs for signs of malware using various threat intelligence APIs.
+The color-coded table output makes it easy to quickly identify suspicious entities.

+Hope this helps summarize the key features of the tool!
+Let me know if you have any other questions.
 We don't stop here, the tool will be updated and more features and improvements added
 Happy threat hunting!